 This program runs annually as a two-phased application.
 The RFP is typically released in March, with pre-proposals due around April.
 Following a review period of about four weeks, appropriate pre-proposals will be selected and applicants will be invited to submit full proposals.

 Acres for America

-Walmart’s Acres for America program stands today as one of the most important public-private land conservation partnerships in the United States.
+Walmart’s Acres for America program stands today as the leading public-private land conservation partnership in the United States.
 The partnership began in 2005, when Walmart and NFWF joined forces to establish Acres for America as a groundbreaking effort to support and catalyze the conservation of lands and wildlife habitat of national significance, and to benefit local communities and local economies.

 Over the past 15 years, Acres for America has proven to be a remarkable success.
 The program has far surpassed its original goal to permanently conserve 1 acre of wildlife habitat for every acre of land developed by Walmart stores.
 In November 2015, NFWF and Walmart announced a 10-year renewal to continue this exceptional program’s work for another decade.